 5. Any programme of study may begin with a period of intensive English Language study, normally of 4, 8 or 12 weeks duration, as part of an integrated programme of study.
-Students undertaking this pre-sessional provision as part of an integrated programme of study will be required, at the end of the 4, 8 or 12 week period, to meet the agreed English Language progression requirements as defined for their main academic programme and published within the Learning and Teaching Handbook.
+Students undertaking this pre-sessional provision as part of an integrated programme of study will be required, at the end of the 4, 8 or 12 week period, to meet the agreed English Language progression requirements as defined for their main academic programme and approved by the Education Committee.
 Any student who does not meet this requirement will be required to withdraw.
 A student who meets the progression requirements at threshold level may be required to undertake a further period of English Language instruction as outlined in paragraph 12.